-Te Whanganui-a-Tara – High intensity interval training, even as short as four minutes, can be just as beneficial as longer, more gentle exercise, if the intensity is high enough, ExerciseNZ chief executive Richard Beddie says.
+Te Whanganui-a-Tara – High intensity interval training, even as short as four minutes, can be just as beneficial as longer more gentle exercise, if the intensity is high enough, ExerciseNZ chief executive Richard Beddie says.

-New research shows low-volume high intensity interval training (HIIT) is an effective and time efficient therapy for improving the cardiometabolic health of people with or at risk of metabolic disease, according to a new Western Sydney University study.
+New research shows low-volume high intensity interval training (HIT) is an effective and time efficient therapy for improving the cardiometabolic health of people with or at risk of metabolic disease, according to a new Western Sydney University study.

 Beddie says the findings are great news as often time is cited as one of the major barriers to exercising regularly.